Gab0/newsfilter/README.md

 ```

-Compile scroller.cpp; resulting executable must be on same folder as newsfilter.py as long as you don't want to edit the cpp file (easy to find the path it searches).
+Compile scroller.cpp with `-pthread` flag;

+`$g++ scroller.cpp -o scroller -pthread`

+Scroller
 Last step of the setup:

-On add StdinReader to .xmobarrc: (Maybe it's already even there)
 ```
 append to commands:

-   , Run StdinReader
+   , Run CommandReader "/full/path/to/scroller 'python /full/path/to/newsfilter.py'"

 -- add that  to the template:

-%StdinReader%
+%CommandReader%

 ```

 This is how you use it on XMobar.
-For other status bars, just enable their stdin reader, as scroller will send text to them thru pipe/stdin.
+Scroller takes the command to run `newsfilter.py` as it's unique argument, so that's it.

 `NewsChannels` file contais the channel list, tweak it.

 If you run `openInfo.py` anytime, a browser window will pop and open last shown tweet's link, if it contained any.
-This should not work properly.
+This is not working atm xD

-Just run `scroller xmobar`.
-The bar process name shoud go as the first argument.

 Newsfilter is a highly experimental piece of software is and I'm working on it.
 Ideas are appreciated.